 - For a complete list of adverse effects, appropriate formularies should be consulted.

-- The initiation and escalation dose depend upon age, weight, syndrome, seizure frequency and intensity, and side effect profile.
+- The initiation and escalation dose depends upon age, weight, syndrome, seizure frequency and intensity, and side effect profile.

 - Unfortunately, one dose regime does not fit all.